Piscirickettsia salmonis: Piscirickettsia salmonis

-P. salmonis is a gram-negative, non-motile bacterium.
+Piscirickettsia salmonis is a gram-negative, non-motile bacterium.
 It is generally coccoid, with a diameter of 0.5-1.5 μm.
 It is most often found in pairs or ring-shaped groups.
 Although it has an external membrane as well as an internal cytoplasmic membrane, it is not encapsulated.
 When stressed, P. salmonis sometimes produces cell aggregates that resemble biofilm structures.
 The bacterium replicates via binary fission in membrane-bound cytoplasmic vacuoles.
 Like many bacteria, P. salmonis susceptible to infection by phages.

 Although it was initially described as obligately intracellular, more recent research has established that P. salmonis can survive as both a free-living bacterium in the marine environment and in laboratory settings on cysteine-enriched agar media and blood-free agar media.
 In seawater, free-living P. salmonis can survive for at least 21 days under the right environmental conditions, and is capable of forming viable and mucus-tolerant biofilms on nonliving surfaces including glass, plastic, and mollusk shells.
 Survival is highest at around 5 °C, and decreases as temperature increases; almost no survival is observed above 25 °C. P. salmonis does not appear to be able to survive without a host in freshwater environments.